About

 Jeroen Linnebank

-Jeroen did his bachelor’s degree in architecture at the University of Applied Science in Amsterdam with an exchange year in Berlin at the TFH.
-He then trained at Foster+Partners for one year after which he went on to further his master studies at the Architectural Association (AA) in London.
+He completed his bachelor’s degree in architecture at the University of Applied Sciences in Amsterdam, including an exchange year at TFH Berlin.
+After a year at Foster + Partners, he pursued postgraduate studies at the Architectural Association (AA) in London.

-Born in the rural east of The Netherlands, he spent most of his upbringing in and around Amsterdam and spent a year in Austria before commencing his architecture studies.
-He eventually moved to London in 2008 and currently resides in Kingston upon Thames.
+Originally from the rural east of the Netherlands, Jeroen spent much of his early life in and around Amsterdam and lived in Austria before beginning his architectural studies.
+He moved to London in 2008 and now lives in Kingston upon Thames.

 Past Key Projects